Lilleküla Stadium

 The Lilleküla Stadium, known as A. Le Coq Arena for sponsorship reasons, is a football stadium in Tallinn, Estonia.
 It is the home ground of football clubs Flora and Levadia, and the Estonia national football team.
 With a capacity of 14,336, it is the largest stadium in Estonia.

-Opened in 2001 and expanded in 2018, Lilleküla Stadium has hosted the 2018 UEFA Super Cup and the 2012 UEFA European U-19 Championship.
+Opened in 2001 and expanded in 2018, Lilleküla Stadium has hosted the 2018 UEFA Super Cup, the 2012 UEFA European U-19 Championship and the 2026 UEFA European U-17 Championship.

 History

 Construction and opening

-The matter of building a national football stadium rose to Estonia's agenda in the second half of the 1990s, when it became evident that Kadriorg Stadium was not able to continue complying with international football standards.
+The matter of building a national football stadium emerged in Estonia during the second half of the 1990s, when it became evident that Kadriorg Stadium could no longer comply with international football standards.
 The stadium project was led by FC Flora and in July 1998, the club submitted a planning application to Tallinn City Council, requesting permission to build a new stadium on wasteland between railway lines in Kitseküla, close to the border with neighbouring Lilleküla.
 Receiving the council's approval, Flora signed a 99-year lease on the estate and construction began in October 2000.
 The stadium was designed by Estonian architect Haldo Oravas.

 The construction of the Lilleküla Stadium was seen as a grand race against time, as the stadium had to be completed by June 2001 in order to avoid Estonia having to play its World Cup qualification home matches either in Finland or Latvia.
 The media covered the state of the construction almost daily and the stadium received its permit on the day of Estonia's World Cup qualifying match against the Netherlands, with final seats being installed only hours before the kick-off.

 The stadium was officially opened on 2 June 2001, with a 2002 FIFA World Cup qualification match between Estonia and the Netherlands.
 The match saw Estonia's Andres Oper become the first player to score at the new stadium when he scored in the 65th minute, with the full-time result being a 4–2 victory for the Netherlands.